PasheProject/Pashes.Devs.Site/member-groups/index.md

 ---
 layout: post
-title: "Member Groups"
+title: "Groups"
-categories: misc
+categories: groups
 ---

-### DotNetters
+## DotNetters

 Web or device, desktop or the cloud, robotics or healthcare - This page is dedicated to those - who eat, sleep, and live to build unimaginable concepts, and magnificent applications with remarkably useful applications in .net technology.